-- Who breaks up the floor, cuts holes in the wall, patches floor and walls, hangs the sink, performs the carpentry, hauls away debris.
+- Who breaks up the floor, cuts holes in the wall, patches floor and walls, hangs the sink, performs the carpentry, and hauls away debris.
 Do not assume any of these jobs are included if they’re not specified in your agreement.
-Some companies include them; others won’t.

-If permits are required, specify that the company must secure them.
+Permit me?
+If permits are required, specify that the contractor must secure them.

-Negotiate for the best possible warranty.
-On any remodeling job, obtain a written warranty for at least one year on materials and workmanship.
+What’s the warranty?
+For remodeling work, companies should supply a written warranty for at least one year on materials and workmanship.

 Provide in advance an exact description of your problem.
 This helps the plumber bring the needed tools and parts, and eliminates extra trips.

-When scheduling work, ask the company to explain how it computes charges for labor.
+Find out how the company computes charges for labor.
 Get its minimum charge and what that includes, the time unit it uses to calculate charges (10-minute increments?
 15?
 30?), and how much it charges per time unit.

 Clear the area.
-You don’t want to pay $125 an hour to remove all the junk from underneath your kitchen sink.
+You don’t want to pay $150 an hour to remove junk from underneath your kitchen sink.